Work with interactive mapping tools from across the Census Bureau.

 See what's coming up in releases and reports.

 The Census of Governments identifies the scope and nature of the nation's state and local government sector; provides authoritative benchmark figures of public finance and public employment; classifies local government organizations, powers, and activities; and measures federal, state, and local fiscal relationships.

 The United States Code, Title 13, Section 161, requires that this census be taken.

-All state and local governments in the United States.
+All state and local governments in the United States are covered in the Census of Governments.
 Local governments include:

 Government organization data include location, type, and characteristics of local governments.

 Finance and employment data are the same as in comparable annual surveys and include revenues, expenditures, debt, assets, number of employees (by full-time and part-time status), payroll, and benefits.